ryandaepark/ArtistShop/README.md

 - [ ] Reapply Emailer.js when more secure
 - [ ] Make Responsive on Phones
-- [ ] External link will not allow you to revert back to page
+- [ ] External link will not allow you to revert back to root pages (index.html?)

 <!-- DISCLAIMER -->
 ## Disclaimer